176deepak/Fitness-Chatbot-googleGemini-Django/README.md

-# `Fitness App🏋️‍♀️ using Google Gemini-Pro and Gemini-Pro-Vision(both combined) and Django Framework`
+# Fitness App🏋️‍♀️ using Google Gemini-Pro and Gemini-Pro-Vision(both combined) and Django Framework

 This is Fitness Chatbot where user's chat with bot and get advice, diet plan, workout plan.
 This app is also comes with Personalized feature where we pass the age, body type fitness goals and we also upload an body image and model will take all these values and image as well and generates the personalized diet plan, workout plan and advices.

-## `Project TechStack:`
+## Project TechStack
-1. Language: Python
+1. Language: `Python`
-2. Frontend: HTML, CSS
+2. Frontend: `HTML, CSS`
-3. Backend: Django, Python
+3. Backend: `Django, Python`
-4. LLM Model: Google Gemini Pro and Gemini Pro Vision
+4. LLM Model: `Google Gemini Pro and Gemini Pro Vision`
-5. Version Control: Git and Github
+5. Version Control: `Git and Github`
-6. Cloud Platform: Google Cloud Platform(GCP)
+6. Cloud Platform: `Google Cloud Platform(GCP)`

-## `How to Run on Local Machine`
+## How to Run on Local Machine
 1. **Create a folder in any disk where you want your project should store**
 2. **Create a virtual environment either using pip or conda**
     ```